AlexSergey/rockpack/packages/starter/README.md

 Full list of features see [here](https://github.com/AlexSergey/rockpack/blob/master/packages/compiler/README.md)

 *Additionally, for each type of application, you can install:*
-- Configured ESLint with best practices rules [@rockpack/codestyle](https://github.com/AlexSergey/rockpack/blob/master/packages/codestyle/README_RU.md)
+- Configured ESLint with best practices rules [@rockpack/codestyle](https://github.com/AlexSergey/rockpack/blob/master/packages/codestyle/README.md)
-- Customized Jest with additions [@rockpack/tester](https://github.com/AlexSergey/rockpack/blob/master/packages/tester/README_RU.md)
+- Customized Jest with additions [@rockpack/tester](https://github.com/AlexSergey/rockpack/blob/master/packages/tester/README.md)

-**@rockpack/starter** this module is part of the **Rockpack** project which you can read about <a href="https://github.com/AlexSergey/rockpack/blob/master/README.md" target="_blank">here</a>
+**@rockpack/starter** this module is part of the **Rockpack** project.
+See more details on [the official site](https://www.rockpack.io/).

 ## Using